Dieterbe/body.build/promo/introduction-video-script.md

 # creating your own program

 OK let's now have a look at defining your own program.
-So let's create a test program.
 At the top left we can create a program and give it a name.

 You can kind of just follow the buttons that are drawing your attention.
-So it will say add a workout, you add a workout, then it will ask you to add a set to the workout.
+It will say add a workout, so click the add workout button, then it will ask you to add a set to the workout.

+There are two ways add a set to a workout.
-To add a set, you can either use that button or you can use any of these buttons to add a set.
-Then of course you have to configure that set, choose an exercise, change which cues or modifiers you want to use, and that's it.
+First, you can use this button here to just add a set, it shows up here in your workout, and you need to configure it, choose any exercise, change which cues or modifiers you want to use, and that's it.
-But then you can also, instead of adding sets and then just choosing from this huge list of exercises, you can also choose exercises for a specific muscle.
+The second option is a shortcut for when you already know you want to target a specific muscle.
-So for example, in this case, let's say we want to target the biceps specifically, then we can click this button and now we can add a set for all exercises that target biceps.
+So for example, let's say we want to target the biceps, then we can click this button and now we can add a set for an exercise that target biceps.
 And these are ordered by recruitment as well as rating.
-So at the top, of course, like we saw before, we have that Bayesian standing cable bicep curl that had the rating of 10.
+So at the top, we have that Bayesian standing cable bicep curl that had the rating of 10.
-The ratings will start going down, as you can see.
-Recruitment also goes down, but there's many of these exercises that give you 100% recruitment.
-Even like things like pull-up, for example, have very good recruitment.
-But then as you start going down, you get some rows and exercises like that that won't recruit as well.
+As you scroll down, you will see many exercises that fully recruit the biceps but the ratings will go down for a variety of reasons, and as you keep scrolling, you start seeing exercises that don't recruit the biceps as well, but they can still be great overall exercises, like rows for example.

-But basically, here you have all of your varieties so you can choose the perfect exercise. # add the bicep curl But you can, of course, always change your style again after adding the set.
+So you choose your desired exercise, let's add the bicep curl # add the bicep curl Note that now still, you can still change the modifiers, cues, or even the exercise itself, if you want to.
-So if you wanted to change it back to standard or Bayesian with arms behind and going up, you can do that here.

 # drag & drop